Theodorus Priscianus: Works

 The Rerum Medicarum Libri Quatuor, or "Medical Matters in Four Books", is sometimes attributed to a person named Octavius Horatianus.
-The first book treats of external diseases, the second of internal, the third of female diseases, and the fourth of physiology, etc. The author, in his preface, speaks against the learned and worthy disputes physicians held at the bedside of the patient, and against their reliance on foreign remedies in preference indigenous ones.
+The first book treats of external diseases, the second of internal, the third of female diseases, and the fourth of physiology, etc. The author, in his preface, speaks against the learned and worthy disputes physicians held at the bedside of the patient, and against their reliance on foreign remedies in preference to indigenous ones.

 It was first published in 1532, in a folio edition at Strasburg, and a quarto edition at Basel.
-Of these the latter is more correct than the other, but not so complete, as the whole of the fourth book is wanting, and also several chapters of the first and second books.
+Of these, the latter is more correct than the other, but not so complete, as the whole of the fourth book is wanting, and also several chapters of the first and second books.
 It also appeared in Kraut's Experimentarius Medicinae, Argent, folio, 1544, and in the Aldine Collection of Medici Antiqui Latini, 1547, folio, Venet.
 J. M. Bernhold published a new octavo edition in 1791, at Ansbach, but only printed a first volume that contained the first book and part of the second.

 Priscianus is generally identified as the author of a short Latin work, entitled Diaeta sive de Rebus Salutaribus Liber, first published in 1533. fol.
 Argent., with Hildegardis Physica, and in a separate form in 1632. octavo.
 Hal. ed.
 G. E. Schreiner.
 The manuscripts and these editions of his work simply identify the author as Theodorus.